Josh Hare

-Joshua Darren Hare (born 12 August 1994) is an English professional footballer who plays as a defender for club Hornchurch.
+Joshua Darren Hare (born 12 August 1994) is an English professional footballer who plays as a defender for club Faversham Town.

 Career

 Hare signed his first professional contract with Gillingham in November 2012.
 In February 2012, he joined Isthmian League Division One South side Whitstable Town on a work-experience loan, along with Jake Hessenthaler.
 In January 2013, he signed for Isthmian League Division One side Maidstone United on a work experience loan.
 Following his loan at Maidstone, he signed for Isthmian League Premier side Lewes on another work experience loan in February 2013, along with Jake Hessenthaler.
-In October 2013, he signed for Hastings United on a one-month loan deal, following in the footsteps of his father who played for the club in the 1980's/90's.
+In October 2013, he signed for Hastings United on a one-month loan deal, following in the footsteps of his father who played for the club in the 1980s/90's.
 He signed a one-year contract with the "Gills" in May 2014, but found first-team football hard to come by and was sent on an initial one-month loan to Conference South side Eastbourne Borough.
 His loan was extended to 10 January but on 5 January the loan was cut short.

 On 8 July 2016, having left Gillingham, Hare signed for Eastbourne Borough.